discoproject/disco/doc/howto/ddfs.rst

 tags from the user.
 Actual deletion is handled by garbage collector in ``ddfs/ddfs_gc_main:process_deleted()``.

-The deleted tag is kept on the ``+deleted`` list until all known instances of the tag have been garbage collected, and a sufficient quarantine period has passed since the last seen instance, to ensure that all nodes which might be temporarily unavailable have been restarted.
+The deleted tag is kept on the ``+deleted`` list until all known versions of the tag have been garbage collected, and a sufficient quarantine period has passed since the last seen version, to ensure that all nodes which might be temporarily unavailable have been restarted.

 Due to this mechanism, it is critical that no node stays unavailable for more